freepik-company/combi/README.md

 | `command`  | `[]`    | string list with the command and his argument to execute |
 | `script`   | `""`    | string with a script that combi generate to execute |

+> **WARNING**
+>
+> The list of actions are commands that are executed on the machine after checking the conditions.
+Please be careful.

 ### Sources

 You can consume the configuration from different sources.